schombert/Project-Alice/docs/rules.md

 #### Ticking war score

 - ticking war score based on occupying war goals (po_annex, po_transfer_provinces, po_demand_state) and letting time elapse, winning battles (tws_from_battles > 0)
+- po_make_puppet wargoal gives ticking warscore if you occupy the target's capital.
 - limited by define:TWS_CB_LIMIT_DEFAULT
 - to calculate: first you need to figure out the percentage of the war goal complete.
 This is percentage of provinces occupied or, for war score from battles see Battle score below